DRUG DEVELOPMENT PROCESS: Stages of Drug Development

 Discovery often begins with target identification – choosing a biochemical mechanism involved in a disease condition.
 Drug candidates, discovered in academic and pharmaceutical/biotech research labs, are tested for their interaction with the drug target.
 Up to 5,000 to 10,000 molecules for each potential drug candidate are subjected to a rigorous screening process which can include functional genomics and/or proteomics as well as other screening methods.
 Once scientists confirm interaction with the drug target, they typically validate that target by checking for activity versus the disease condition for which the drug is being developed.
 After careful review, one or more lead compounds are chosen.

 When the candidate molecule shows promise as a therapeutic, it must be characterized—the molecule’s size, shape, strengths and weaknesses, preferred conditions for maintaining function, toxicity, bioactivity, and bioavailability must be determined.
+Characterization studies will undergo analytical method development and validation.
 Early stage pharmacology studies help to characterize the underlying mechanism of action of the compound.

 Formulation, Delivery, Packaging Development